MiroslavHustak/FSharp-Coding-Guidelines/README.md

 # **F# Coding Guidelines**

-How to make F# programming extremely easy and avoid getting mired in a quagmire :-).
+How to make profitable F# programming extremely easy and avoid getting mired in a quagmire :-).

 Abide by these guidlines written for pragmatic businesses (not for ideological OOP ones), you will really thank yourself later :-).
 Beginners are encouraged to aim for this style early, even if they cannot follow it perfectly yet.